SBDI/Shopy/README.md

 *   Git
 *   A Google Cloud Platform project with the Gemini API enabled and a valid API key.
 *   A Tavily API key
-*  A YouTube API Key
+*   A YouTube API key
 *   A Gmail account with an App Password for email sending.

 ### Setup